Danira98/stock-analysis/README.md

  ## Summary:
  ### Advantages and Disadvantages of Refactored code:
- Coding in any programming language can be a tedious task, and our goal as a programmer is to make a code that runs efficiently enough to get to our goal and as clear  as time allows us to.
+ Coding in any programming language can be a tedious task, and our goal as a programmer is to make a code that runs efficiently enough to get to our goal within a timely matter and as clear as time allows us to.
 By refactoring our code, we will be able to use less memory, improve the logic of the code which makes it easier to read to future uses,and it usually takes fewer steps.
-Unfortunately, although refactoring our code is ideal to make it more efficient, often times programmers do not have the time to spend thinking about how to make their code more efficient;they usually create a code that will be able to get us to the goal within a deadline given, which sometimes can lead to codes that take up more memory but that work perfectly fine for our end goal.
+Unfortunately, although refactoring our code is ideal to make it more efficient, often times programmers do not have the time to spend thinking about how to make their code more efficient;they usually create a code that will be able to get us to the goal within a deadline given, which sometimes can lead to codes that take up more memory but work perfectly fine for our end goal.

 ### Advantages and Disadvantages of Refactored VBScript:
 The refactored VBScript allows us to run our analysis faster, and overall it is easier to understand , even with beginner knowledge of coding VBA.
 It unfortunately does take longer to code since we have to think of ways to make the code easier to understand and more efficient.
 I personally had trouble understanding how some of the loops were going to be set up but after going back and forth with the original script, reading the hints given in the assignment, and following a similar structure to the hint,  I was able to figure out a code that worked.
-The advantage of our original script is that it was easier to set up,smaller,smaller amount of loops needed since nested loops were used, but it did take longer to run and also the fomatting of our worksheet wasn't included, which lead us to create and additional VBScript to do so, whereas our refactored code includes the formatting.
+The advantage of our original script is that it was easier to set up,shorter,smaller amount of loops needed since nested loops were used, but it did take longer to run and also the fomatting of our worksheet wasn't included, which lead us to create and additional VBScript to do so, whereas our refactored code includes the formatting.